What is Cognitive abilities testing?

 - Spatial reasoning

-In a recruitment context, cognitive ability tests measure a candidate’s likelihood to succeed at their job:
+In a recruitment context, cognitive ability test measure a candidate’s likelihood to succeed at their job:

 - For senior roles, they measure a candidate’s ability to think on their feet or make complicated decisions with many variables involved.